nazar-pc/ronion/readme.md

 #### Ronion.off(event: string[, callback: Function]) : Ronion
 Unregister event handler.

+#### Event: activity
+Payload consists of two `Uint8Array` arguments: `address` and `segment_id`.

+Event is fired when packet is sent/received from/to `address` with segment ID `segment_id`.

+This event can be used to track when packets are flowing on certain `address` and `segment_id` and decide when to consider routing path as inactive and destroy it.

 #### Event: send
 Payload consists of two `Uint8Array` arguments: `address` and `packet`.